 This is a massive assumption to make… for athlete, for parent of athlete, for coach.

 Problem is, when the athlete fails to progress in the pool… when all that the athlete knows is in-pool training, then there is only one conclusion to make… that they are failing or worse, a failure.
 How is it that others are progressing but they aren’t but everyone is doing the same in-pool training?
 The only possible conclusion when all you know is sport specific training is that YOU are the problem… YOU must not be suited to the sport, YOU must not be talented enough, YOU don’t have the natural ability to make it in the sport.
 BULL!

 You are not the problem.

-The problem is that you/your child are missing anything proper training which means you have a coach who has little clue as to how to coach properly.
+The problem is that you/your child are missing proper training [which probably means you also have a coach who has little clue as to how to coach properly].

 No problem… click here to a webpage on our TOETT (Triathlon Team) website for the story of a former Burlington Aquatic Devilray [BAD] swimmer who started to train with jTOEST and was finally exposed to a full healthy training program for an age grouper.
 The before and after photos and the gif image showing what they are capable only 12 months after starting a dryland training program twice a week should convince you that swimming – and for that matter all sport specific training – is not enough.

 Well let me provide some wiggle room… if you or your child are swimming on a swim team for the social aspect, for a good time, for a bit of regular exercise and improving is of little interest then, no, you don’t necessarily need dryland training.
 For good ole simple fun… simply playing a sport is fantastic.

 On the other hand… if you or your child are swimming and seeking progress, performance, your or their potential, then swimming alone is not enough; dryland training is mandatory.